Tech up, cost down - igus uses innovation to cut costs

 igus is also using its bearing expertise to extend into other areas such as robotic automation: “We're seeing an increasing trend in buying complete sub-assemblies and robotics, so we’ve put some of our bearing systems together to make a low-cost robot system.
 This can help customers with the increased pressure on wages and some companies that otherwise wouldn't are now looking at ways of automating simple tasks, so that's opening up new markets for us.”

 The ambition to improve technology and cut costs is exemplified by the company’s concept of smart plastics.
 Cable chains are not usually regarded as particularly hi-tech, but igus has taken these products to whole new levels.
 Perhaps often thought of as a commodity, cabling is sometimes the Cinderella component of a production machine but if a critical power supply fails because of a faulty cable, millions could be lost in interrupted production.

 igus meets this challenge by connecting its cable chains thorough its iSense condition monitoring modules.
 Sensors are mounted to measure values such as temperature, forces and vibrations - values outside the limits produce an alert or a notification.
 In a more advanced system known as i.Cee, cable chains and rotary and linear bearings can be connected wirelessly for analysis via a local network or over the cloud, allowing predictive maintenance.

-The company is also keen to play its part in protecting the environment: “Although plastics can get a bit of a negative press right now, our plastics are not single use,” says Matthew.
-“These plastics last for many years and they don't end up in the sea - we also have a full recycling program for our power components when they do reach the end of their useful life.”
+The company is also keen to play its part in protecting the environment: “Although plastics can get a bit of a negative press right now, our plastics are not single use,” says Matthew. “igus plastics last for many years and they don't end up in the sea.
+We also have a full recycling program for our echain components when they do reach the end of their useful life.”

 Keeping supplies moving